 Your home is at the core of your relationship with us.
 Working together, we’ll make sure you can continue to enjoy it.
-This page sets out what we’ll deliver and what we ask of you in return.
+This page sets out the services we’ll deliver and what we ask of you in return.

 Our offer to you: a safe, affordable, well-maintained quality home.

 - Safe, with all installations checked, tested and signed off as meeting our Home Standard as legally required.

 - Affordable, costing you at least 20% less than the market.

 - Well maintained, with a responsive repair service that is open 24/7 for emergencies.

 - Quality, meeting our Home Standard.

 What we ask of you: keep your home in the same condition as when you moved in.